Optimal Multitask Linear Regression and Contextual Bandits under Sparse Heterogeneity: Introduction

 \section{Introduction}

-Large and complex datasets are often collected from multiple sources---such as from several locations---and with possibly varying data collection methods.
+Large and complex datasets are often collected from multiple sources---such as from several locations---and with possibly varying data collection methods~\citep{gupta2018distributed,yuan2022revisiting}.
 This can result in both similarities and differences among the source-specific datasets.
 While some covariates have consistent effects on the response across all sources, others may have different effects on the response depending on the source.
-For instance, when predicting students' academic performance, the effects socioeconomic status, language, and education policies may vary across regions.
-See Figure \ref{fig:coef_plt} for an illustration in the multi-country PISA educational attainment dataset \citep{oecd2019teaching}, described in more detail in \Cref{pisa}, where the regression coefficients of a few features vary strongly across countries \citep{oecd2019teaching}.
+For instance, when predicting students' academic performance, the effects of socioeconomic status, language, and education policies may vary across regions.
+See Figure \ref{fig:coef_plt} for an illustration of the multi-country PISA educational attainment dataset \citep{oecd2019teaching}, described in more detail in Section~\ref{pisa}, where the regression coefficients of a few features vary strongly across countries \citep{oecd2019teaching}.
 Ignoring this heterogeneity may introduce bias and lead to incorrect predictions and decisions.
-Similar situations arise in healthcare \citep{quinonero2008dataset}, demand prediction \citep{baardman2020detecting, van2012relationship}, and other areas.
+Similar situations arise in healthcare \citep{quinonero2008dataset}, demand prediction \citep{baardman2020detecting, van2012relationship}, and others.
 Therefore, instead of learning a shared model for all the data, it may help to develop models for each task.

 Although complex datasets are often heterogeneous, commonalities also exist across data of the same type.
 Therefore, it may increase efficiency if we analyze them jointly.
 This is often referred to as {\em multitask} analysis.
-Common multitask methods regularize the task-associated parameters via ridge \citep{evgeniou2004regularized,evgeniou2005learning} or $\ell_2$ \citep{duan2022adaptive} penalties; as well as cluster or pool datasets based on their similarity \citep{ben2010theory,crammer2008learning,Dobriban2018DistributedLR}.
-However, these methods usually do not improve theoretical guarantees by more than constant factors over single-task methods.
-To achieve larger theoretical improvements, \cite{Tripuraneni2021ProvableMO,Du2021FewShotLV,Collins2021exploitingSR} consider low-dimensional shared representations of task-specific models, while \cite{lounici2009taking,singh2020online} constrain the task-specific parameters to be sparse with a common support.
+Common multitask methods regularize the task-associated parameters via penalties \citep{evgeniou2004regularized,evgeniou2005learning,duan2022adaptive}, as well as cluster or pool datasets based on their similarity \citep{ben2010theory,crammer2008learning,Dobriban2018DistributedLR}.
+While these methods have demonstrated improvements by factors equal to the number of tasks, these methods can perform significantly worse than single-task learning when the heterogeneity across tasks is severe.
+To achieve larger theoretical improvements, \cite{Tripuraneni2021ProvableMO,Du2021FewShotLV,Collins2021exploitingSR} consider low-dimensional shared representations of task-specific models, while \cite{lounici2009taking,singh2020online} constrain the task-specific parameters to be sparse with a common support set.